 This course presents the basic principles and forms of written communication in the workplace.
 Instruction leads students through the planning tasks, identifying audiences, and gathering information.
 More emphasis is on reports.
-PREREQUISITE: ACHIEVED REQUIRED SCORE ON A NATIONAL or A WESTERN DAKOTA TECH QUALIFYING PLACEMENT TEST or A PASSING GRADE IN ENGL 091.
+PREREQUISITE: ACHIEVED REQUIRED SCORE ON A NATIONAL OF A WESTERN DAKOTA TECH QUALIFYING PLACEMENT TEST OF A